 Jaci’s dedication to nonprofit work is further evidenced by her participation in the SVPSA Fellowship, where she spent a year learning from experts about nonprofit operations.
 This training has undoubtedly contributed to the success and growth of Bexar Branches, which continues to expand its impact on San Antonio’s environment and community.

-With upcoming projects like the planting of 225 trees along the Huebner Creek Greenway Trail and potential partnerships with Bexar County parks, the future looks bright—and green—for San Antonio, thanks to Jaci Randel and the Bexar Branches Alliance.
+With upcoming projects like the planting of 225 trees along the Huebner Creek Greenway Trail and potential partnerships with Bexar County parks, the future looks bright—and green—for San Antonio, thanks to Jaci Randel and Bexar Branches Alliance.